gschloegel/OptFed/README.md

 06_sim_val_results.ipynb

 calculates and compares optima for the random processes and the models fitted to them.

+07_AIC_fit.ipynb

+impliments an alternative model selection method based on the AICc value and investigates the temperature stability of the found optimum.

 The product and biomass yields are calculated with fba_model/calc_yields.ipynb